gpaux/Mediana/Reporting.md

 presentation.model = PresentationModel()
 {% endhighlight %}

-Initialization with this command is higlhy recommended as it will simplify the add of related objects, such as `Project`, `Section`, `Subsection`, `Table`, `CustomLabel` objects.
+Initialization with this command is highly recommended as it will simplify the process of adding related objects, e.g., the `Project`, `Section`, `Subsection`, `Table`, `CustomLabel` objects.

 ## Specific objects

-Once a `PresentationModel` object has been initialized, specific objects can be added by using the '+' operator to add objects to it.
+Once the `PresentationModel` object has been initialized, specific objects can be added by simply using the '+' operator as in data, analysis and evaluation models.

 ### Project

 #### Description

 Specify a description of the project.
-A `Project` object is defined by three optional arguments:
+The `Project` object is defined by three optional arguments:

-- `username`, which defines the username to be printed in the report (by default "[Unknown User]").
+- `username`, which defines the username to be included in the report (by default, the username is "[Unknown User]").

-- `title`, which defines the title of the project to be printed in the report (by default "[Unknown title]").
+- `title`, which defines the project's in the report (the default value is "[Unknown title]").

-- `description`, which defines the description of the project to be printed in the report (by default "[No description]").
+- `description`, which defines the project's description (the default value is "[No description]").

 This information will be added in the report generated using the `GenerateReport` function.

-A single object of class `Project` can be added to an object of class `PresentationModel`.
+A single object of the `Project` class can be added to an object the `PresentationModel` class.

 #### Examples

-Example of `Project` object:
+A simple `Project` object can be created as follows:

 {% highlight R %}
 Project(username = "Gautier Paux",